dartmouth-dltg/aspace-omniauth-cas/README.md

 through the OmniAuth/CAS flow, which, if successful, results in the authenticated user passing through the `OacSessionController#first` method (in `frontend/controllers/oac_session_controller.rb`).
-This method contructs a new CAS login URL with the service URL pointing at `OacSessionController#second` (also in `frontend/controllers/oac_session_controller.rb`).
+This method constructs a new CAS login URL with the service URL pointing at `OacSessionController#second` (also in `frontend/controllers/oac_session_controller.rb`).
 This method accepts the redirect from the CAS server without processing the CAS